Kurile Lake: Eruptive history

 The caldera forming eruption commenced with a phreatoplinian eruption that generated deposits of fine ash.
 Several yellowish rhyolitic ignimbrites were erupted, reaching a thickness of over 50 m.
-These ignimbrites filled gullies around the lake and also reach thicknesses of several tens of centimetres in the Vychenkiya River and Unkanovich River valleys.
+These ignimbrites filled gullies around the lake and also reach thicknesses of several tens of centimeters in the Vychenkiya River and Unkanovich River valleys.
 This eruption phase occurred through the lake.
 All these deposits were formed by the same event.
 Subsequently, a short eruption of lapilli and pumice consisting of dacite and rhyolite occurred, most of it falling towards the northwest; their thickness reaches 20 cm north of the lake.
 Some basaltic scoria was also deposited during this phase.
 At this point, the vent had emerged above the water level and was generating an eruption column that deposited ash over southern Kamchatka.
 Eventually, the vent widened and caused the eruption column to collapse.
 At this point, pyroclastic flows formed and deposited the Kurile Lake ignimbrite.
-Reaching a thickness of 150 m close to the lake, it filled valleys, overran plateaus and ridges and reached both the Pacific Ocean and the Sea of Okhotsk.
+Reaching a thickness of 150 m close to the lake, it filled valleys, overran plateaus and ridges, and reached both the Pacific Ocean and the Sea of Okhotsk.
 The ignimbrite was highly mobile, overrunning high topographic obstacles and flowing along valleys in a complex flow pattern.
 The ignimbrite covered a total surface area of 1800–1900 km2.
-This ignimbrite consists of rocks ranging from basaltic andesite to rhyolite with colours ranging from white to dark.
+This ignimbrite consists of rocks ranging from basaltic andesite to rhyolite with colors ranging from white to dark.
 Unusually for such mixed-composition ignimbrites, the rhyolites overlie the more mafic deposits.
 These mafic ignimbrites are not found around the entire lake, indicating that the magma chamber was asymmetric or its contents were erupted in an asymmetric fashion.
-The ignimbrite contains remnants of vegetation, accretionary structures formed when the ignimbrite interacted with water, breccia probably formed when conditions at the vent changed, involving the formation of a ring vent.
+The ignimbrite contains remnants of vegetation, accretionary structures formed when the ignimbrite interacted with water, and breccia probably formed when conditions at the vent changed, involving the formation of a ring vent.
 Fumaroles formed as the ignimbrite overran rivers.
 Some post-eruption alteration of the ignimbrite deposits also took place.
 In the lake itself, the ignimbrite is about 400 m thick.
-The pumice deposits have been affected by erosion and possibly by fumarolic activity, forming structures resembling overturned boats that were named "Khutk's boats" by native settlers.
+The pumice deposits have been affected by erosion and possibly by fumarolic activity, forming structures resembling overturned boats that were named “Khutk's boats” by native settlers.